rbatllet/private-blockchain/docs/USER_FRIENDLY_SEARCH_GUIDE.md

 ## 🔍 Overview

 The UserFriendlyEncryptionAPI provides powerful search capabilities that allow you to find data across your blockchain while maintaining privacy and security.
-This guide covers all search features from basic term searches to advanced AI-powered semantic analysis.
+This guide covers all search features from basic term searches to advanced AI-powered analysis.

 ## 🎯 Search Strategy Overview